5 Gone but Not Forgotten El Paso Christmas Traditions We Miss

 Prior to 1993, the glimmering landmark was mostly a seasonal time marker.
 To many, it was and should still be just a Christmas thing.

-Back in the day, all of downtown would get decked out for Christmas, not just the plaza.
+Back in the day, all of downtown would get decked out for Christmas, not just the area in and around the plaza.
 And that included our downtown streets.